Yaskawa-Global/SmartPendantSDK/docs/en/yml-reference.md

 ### Declarations

-It is also possible to declare your YML types, including new properties.
+It is also possible to declare new YML types, including new properties.
 For example, suppose our UI used a lot of red squares and we wanted to avoid repeatedly using Rectangle and the color property for every instance:

 ```qml
 RedSquare : Rectangle